Picturepark/Picturepark.SDK.Samples/Picturepark.SDK.V1.Samples/README.md

 ## Picturepark.ServiceProvider.Example.BusinessProcess

-Sample shows the usage of a service provider to react on the execution of a business rule in the CP backend, creating a notification about a then triggered long-running task for the user.
-The user is able to cancel that task from the CP UI.
+Sample shows the usage of a service provider to react on the execution of a business rule in the Fotoware Alto backend, creating a notification about a then triggered long-running task for the user.
+The user is able to cancel that task from the Fotoware Alto UI.